-The history of today's Gold Coast Railroad Museum is rather unique.
-The coming together of persons and events in a rare mix that helped shape today's premier railroad museum in the state of Florida and one of the finer rail museums in the United States.
+The Gold Coast Railroad Museum is a result of the coming together of persons and events that helped shape what is now one of today's premier railroad museums in the United States.

 It all began in August, 1956.
-William J. Godfrey was a Business Administration student, attending the University of Miami (UM).
-He was also a bit of a "rail enthusiast."
-He had heard that the University's "South Campus" contained miles of unused railroad tracks.
-That site was 2,100 acres of high pineland located in southern Dade County.
-The property had been Naval Air Station Richmond (NASR) - A World War II airship base.
+William J. Godfrey, a Business Administration student attending the University of Miami (UM), and "rail enthusiast," had heard that the university's 'south campus' contained miles of unused railroad tracks.
+That site was 2,100 acres of high pineland located in southern Miami-Dade County.
+The property had been Naval Air Station Richmond (NASR) - A WWII airship base.
 A few years after the war, the Navy left the base and the land was leased to the University of Miami from the U.S. General Services Administration (GSA) for non-profit educational and research purposes.
 The University used the base as a remote campus for returning GI's and for botanical research.
-Being an all male campus, the students could use the same barracks that the Navy had recently abandoned. there are special exhibits on display within railcars and buildings.
-Rides available on weekends.
+Being an all male campus, the students could use the same barracks that the Navy had recently abandoned.